haydenstilley/melody_machine/README.md

      12       Full Scale

   The rhythmic aspects of the machine are still limited.
 Line 164 provides a method of eliminating the monotony a bit by simply not playing a certain percentage of the pitches produced.
 This creates a feeling of pseudo-phrasing that can sound quite musical.
 The value can be adjusted to preference.

+  Depending on the chords within the piece, different orientations for [metatable] may be useful.
+Musical pieces that remain relatively diatonic will see little to no issues, but pieces with many chords outside of the scale will benefit from widening the [Chordal Pitches] category to include the [5] and [9] keys.

+  Demo footage was created using the current version of MM and an accompaniment on acoustic guitar, played by me :)

   Contents: